 Is There An Age Limit to Devil’s Pool?

-Kids must be at least 10 years old to go into Devil’s Pool.
-Younger children can still join the Livingstone Island tour.
-Kids 5 years old and under pay half the price for the tour.
-But you must be 10 years old to swim in Devil’s Pool.
+Children must be at least 10 years old to go into Devil’s Pool.
+Younger kids can still join the Livingstone Island tour though and simply not enter Devil’s Pool.
+Children 5 years old and under pay half the price for the tour.
+But kids must be 10 years old to swim in Devil’s Pool.

 Do You Need Travel Insurance?

 So before embarking on your trip to Africa, ensure that you have travel insurance.
-That way, if there is any unforeseen incident that occurs at Devil’s Pool Victoria Falls, you should be covered.
-Plus you’ll want to be covered during your entire Africa trip anyways.
+That way, if there is any unforeseen incident that occurs at Devil’s Pool Victoria Falls (or anywhere in your Africa trip), you should be covered.

 We use World Nomads, as we have found they have what we find to be the best combination of cost and coverage provided.
 If you are pursuing other extreme sports while in Africa, consider their “Explorer” coverage, which includes coverage for additional adventurous activities beyond their Standard coverage.

-It literally takes about one minute to get a quote, so go here and enter the dates of your trip to get a quick estimate.
+It only takes about one minute to get a quote, so go here and enter the dates of your trip to get a quick estimate.

 Devil’s Pool Victoria Falls Booking, Price, and Costs